This rice salad boasts some unique flavors in the form of beluga lentils, pistachio and an orange vinaigrette!

 - 2 tbsp extra virgin olive oil

-- Add rice, 3/4 cup water and salt to a medium saucepan.
+- Cook the rice.
+Add rice, 3/4 cup water and salt to a medium saucepan.
 Bring to a boil then cover and reduce heat to medium-low.
 Simmer for 10-12 minutes until water is absorbed.
 Transfer rice to a medium mixing bowl.

-- While the lentils are looking mix the orange juice, vinegar, honey, minced shallot and orange zest in a small bowl.
+- Make the vinaigrette.
+While the lentils are looking mix the orange juice, vinegar, honey, minced shallot and orange zest in a small bowl.
 Whisk in the oil until well combined.
 Set aside.

-- Add the lentils, tomatoes and cucumber to the bowl with the rice.
+- Assemble the salad.
+Add the lentils, tomatoes and cucumber to the bowl with the rice.
 Mix well.
 Add the pistachios, feta, orange zest and dressing.
 Toss to coat everything.
 Divide between 2-3 serving bowls and top with crispy shallots just before serving.

 If you don’t want to fry the shallots you can buy high-quality crispy onions, I like Whole Foods 365 brand and toast them for a few minutes to get them extra crispy.